-\section{Circumventing two faced behavior}
+\subsection{Circumventing Two Faced Behavior}

 Consider a typical scenario in distributed computing, which involves Alice, Bob and Charlie (although the following applies when there are $n$ parties).
-Alice has some preference, which she needs to communicate to Bob and Charlie.
-If she is honest, she sends her preference.
+In an honest scenario, Alice has some preference, which she is supposed to send to Bob and Charlie.
 But Alice, as well as Bob and Charlie may be malicious.
 In consensus problems, it is crucial that honest Bob and Charlie will output the same outcome, even if Alice is malicious.
-One barrier is if Alice pretends that her preference is $x$ to Bob, and $y \neq x$ to Charlie -- this is called \emph{a two-faced behavior}.
+One barrier is if Alice pretends that her preference is $x$ to Bob, and $y \neq x$ to Charlie: this is called \emph{a two-faced behavior}.
 If Charlie tells Bob that Alice's preference is $x$, and Alice tells Bob that her preference is $y \neq x $, Bob cannot determine whether Alice or Charlie (or both) is the cheater.

 If we assume that Alice receives exactly one signing token, the two-faced behavior can be circumvented: she can only sign one message, and therefore cannot send two contradicting signed messages to Bob and Charlie.
 This should be compared to the more complicated solution, which only assumes digital signatures (see ~\cite[Section 6.2.4]{lynch96distributed} and references therein): 1) Alice sends her signed preference to Bob and Charlie.
 2) Bob and Charlie compare the signed messages they received.
 If the preferences are not the same, and both pass the verification, they conclude that Alice is the cheater.